stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/13-add-grafana-dashboard/add-grafana-dashboard.md

 # Add Grafana Dashboard to your Application

 Welcome to the world of data visualization and real-time monitoring with Grafana on SAAP!
 If you want to enhance your application's capabilities, you're in the right place.
-In this tutorial, we'll explore how to add a customized Grafana dashboard to your application in SAAP, allowing you to display live data for various operational use cases, efficiency analysis and A/B test results.
+In this tutorial, we'll explore how to add a customized Grafana dashboard to your application in SAAP, allowing you to display live data for various operational use cases, efficiency analysis, and A/B test results.

-The good news is that Grafana is already a part of the SAAP (Stackater's App Agility Platform) monitoring stack, so you don't need to install it separately.
+The good news is that Grafana is already a part of the SAAP (Stakater's App Agility Platform) monitoring stack, so you don't need to install it separately.
 Everything is set up for you!

 To get started, head to the `stakater-nordmart-review-api/deploy/templates/grafana-dashboard.yaml` folder, where you'll find the pre-configured dashboard ready to be utilized.

 ## Objectives

-- Explore and view the predefined dashboards for stakater-nordmart-review-api.
+- Explore and view the predefined dashboards for `stakater-nordmart-review-api`.
 - Extend the Nordmart Review Dashboard with a new panel to visualize metrics.
 - Learn how to configure dashboards using the Grafana UI.

 ## Key Results

-- Successfully log in to Grafana and view the predefined dashboards for stakater-nordmart-review API.
+- Successfully log in to Grafana and view the predefined dashboards for `stakater-nordmart-review` API.
 - Execute API requests to generate data, observing real-time updates in Grafana dashboards.

 ## Tutorial